Francis Cadell (artist): Life and work

 Cadell spent much of his adult life in Scotland and had little direct contact with many of the new ideas that were being developed abroad.
 He therefore tended to use subjects and environments that were close at hand – landscapes, fashionable Edinburgh New Town house interiors, still life and figures in both oil and watercolour.
 He is particularly noted for his portraits of glamorous women whom he painted in a loose, impressionistic manner, depicting his subject with vibrant waves of colour.
 He enjoyed the landscape of Iona enormously, which he first visited in 1912 and features prominently in his work.
 During the 1920s he spent several summers with Samuel Peploe, another Scottish Colourist, on painting trips to Iona, and was also friends with the Scottish architect Reginald Fairlie.

 Following the death of his close friend Ivor Campbell in World War I, he enlisted, serving in the 9th Argyll and Sutherland Highlanders and the 9th Royal Scots.
 Meanwhile. the influential art dealer Alexander Reid organised Cadell's first one-man-show at his gallery in St Vincent Street in Glasgow in February 1918.
 It is unclear if Cadell was present.
 In the army, Cadell created a series of drawings on the theme of "Jack and Tommy".

 He lived at 6 and 22 Ainslie Place, Edinburgh from 1920 to 1932.
 During this time he befriended Reginald Fairlie who lived at 7 Ainslie Place and they remained friends thereafter.
 He then lived at 30 Regent Terrace from 1932 to 1935 where he found it more and more difficult to sell his paintings because of the economic climate.
 He finally moved to 4 Warriston Crescent where he died on 6 December 1937.
 He is buried with his family in Dean Cemetery.
 The grave lies on the southern boundary wall of the main cemetery.
 Although Cadell failed to make much income from his paintings it would be wholly wrong (as some claim) to say he died "in poverty".
 As his houses reflect, he was from a very wealthy family, and it is more correct to say he was largely financially supported by his family.

+From 1923 to 1936, Cadell served as a Council member of the influential Edinburgh architecture, planning and amenity watchdog organisation, the Cockburn Association.

 In 1932, Cadell was mugged, and in 1935 was severely injured in a fall from a tram car.
 He died of cancer in 1937.